Tools

 Some dashboard integrations are restricted to shared or unscoped execution and cannot be used by agents with isolating worker scopes.

-The current shared-only integrations are spotify, homeassistant, and all configured mcp_<server_id> tools.
+The current shared-only integrations are spotify and homeassistant.

 Automatic Dependency Installation